Policy 2302 - Campus Computer Use Policy

 Such inspection or monitoring may be conducted only by authorized personnel for compelling business or security reasons and only with the approval of the President or the following designees:

-for staff members, the Vice President for Finance and Administration; or
+for staff members, the Associate Vice President for Finance and Comptroller; or

-for students, the Vice President for Student Affairs.
+for students, the Executive Vice President and Vice President for Student Advancement.
 (Adopted 4/9/01)

-Electronic communications facilities (such as electronic mail, WWW home pages, USENET newsgroups, etc.) are for university-related activities only.
-Fraudulent, harassing, or obscene messages and/or other materials are not to be posted, sent or stored.
+Electronic communications facilities (such as electronic mail, WWW home pages, USENET newsgroups, etc.) are for University-related activities only.
+Fraudulent, harassing, or obscene messages and/or other materials are not to be posted, sent, or stored.
+(In regard to Social Media, please refer to Policy 1308- Online Social Media Usage Policy).

 Loopholes in computer security systems or knowledge of a special password must not be used to damage computer systems, obtain extra resources, take resources from another user, gain access to systems, or use systems for which proper authorization has not been given.

-All licensed computer software must be installed by Technical Services or by an approved designee as identified in the college or administrative division.
+All licensed computer software must be installed by an approved designee as identified in the college or administrative division.
 Software licenses must be maintained in the department or unit office and available for inspection.
-The installation and use of unlicensed computer software is in violation of university policy.
+The installation and use of unlicensed computer software is in violation of University policy.
 University employees who violate this policy are subject to disciplinary action and fines.
 (Adopted 7/6/01)

-Louisiana Tech will address and resolve issues of copyright infringement and has implemented preventive measures to educate and to insure proper use of peer-to-peer (P2P) applications on the campus network and in residential housing.
-When a P2P Copyright Violation Notice is received, (1) The user is identified by examining log records for the specified IP address and timestamp, (2) Violation details are stored in a database, (3) The user is notified by e-mail and sent a copy of the notice (Students: RIAA notice - user receiving additional notices referred to Judicial Affairs, a hold placed on registration, and computing privileges suspended; MPAA notice - user referred to Judicial Affairs, a hold placed on registration, and computing privileges suspended.
-Employees: notice forwarded to employee and to the immediate supervisor and the Vice President for Academic Affairs)
+Louisiana Tech will address and resolve issues of copyright infringement and has implemented preventive measures to educate and to ensure proper use of peer-to-peer (P2P) applications on the campus network and in residential housing.
+When a P2P Copyright Violation Notice is received, (1) The user is identified by examination of log records for the specified IP address and timestamp, (2) Violation details are stored in a database, (3) The user is notified by e-mail and sent a copy of the notice (Students: RIAA notice - user receiving additional notices referred to the Office of Student Conduct and Academic Integrity, a hold placed on registration, and computing privileges suspended; MPAA notice - user referred to the Office of Student Conduct and Academic Integrity, a hold placed on registration, and computing privileges suspended.
+Employees: notice forwarded to employee and to the immediate supervisor and the Provost).

 Violations of some of the above policies may constitute a criminal offense.
-Individuals using campus computing facilities should be familiar with the Louisiana Revised Statutes 14:73, Computer Related Crimes.
-(Adopted 1997)
+Individuals using campus computing facilities should be familiar with the current Louisiana Revised Statutes 14:73 and its sub-parts, Computer Related Crimes (Adopted 1997).